LuxyNerd/ZombieHunter/README.md

 # ZombieHunter
 A pacman based game using Processing

-Thanks on Kevin Wennrich for the graphics and code testings
+Thanks on Kevin Wennrich for the graphics, code testings and his part for the HTML-Book